Kush22/Cleaning-Sorting-Utility/README.rst

 pip install InnoCleaner

 Then type (on terminal):

 -To run in normal user mode
     - Command: InnoCleaner
-To run the with super user privileges.
+-To run the with super user privileges.
     - Command: sudo InnoCleaner

 **Requirements**